Welcome to Paradise: the Bay Area’s Green Day history

 The guy working was kind enough to show us the back room, where the stage is.
 It looked so much smaller than it did on photos.
 Its official capacity is 49.

 Next, we finally ventured out of Oakland to Pinole.
-Knowing the area inspired Jesus of Suburbia, I expected it to be a shithole.
-Like a mini Oakland, because that’s what the suburbs no-one wants to live in are like in England.
+Knowing the area inspired Jesus of Suburbia, I expected it to be a shithole – you know, like a mini Oakland, because that’s what the suburbs no-one wants to live in are like in England.
 Instead, the city dissolved into an endless vista of rolling hills, scorched by the sun.
 Sleepy streets led into the town.
 Annabelle drove on to park in an equally sleepy shopping centre.

 To us, it was just pretty, but I could see why it felt like the end of the world in a completely different way to Kirkby-in-Ashfield.
 Instead of chavs grumbling outside the Job Centre, there was no-one.
 Just silence amongst the rows of parked pickup trucks.
 Now I understood exactly why the song was called Jesus of ‘Suburbia,’ and how a loser like its namesake pitted himself as Jesus; sitting in ‘my living room, for my private womb, while the moms and Brads are away.’
 At the same time, though, those lyrics can still apply to anywhere.
 Because, for so long to me, they applied to my home so far-removed in England.